anubhavbagri/Data-Structures-Java/Recursion-2 Assignment/README.md

 Problem Level: MEDIUM<br>
 Problem Description:

-#### A child is running up a staircase with N steps, and can hop either 1 step, 2 steps or 3 steps at a time.
+#### OOP1.A child is running up a staircase with N steps, and can hop either 1 step, 2 steps or 3 steps at a time.
 Implement a method to count how many possible ways the child can run up to the stairs.
 You need to return number of possible ways W.

 ##### Input format :